JimSeker/AudioVideo/README.md

 eclipse/ has the examples in eclipse project format, no longer updated.
 Otherwise the examples are for android studio.

-<b>AudioPlay</b> demos how to play a resouce audio file and an audio file from any other location (ie filesystem, internet, etc)
+<b>AudioPlay</b> demos how to play a resource audio file and an audio file from any other location (ie filesystem, Internet, etc)

 <b>AudioRecordTest</b> will record via the mic and then you can play it back.

 <b>CameraPreview</b> only the Camera2 APIs and targets API 21+.
 The code is broken up into a Preview class that just shows the camera preview in a surfaceview.
 A capturePic class (that required the preview class) to take a picture.
 And there is a VideoClass as well.
-This example is far from perfect, but works to show the seperation in the classes.
+This example is far from perfect, but works to show the separation in the classes.

 <b>PicCapture1</b> shows how to write code to take a picture with either camera and camera2 apis.